swolemonkey/OceanView-v2/docs/onnx-promotion.md

 The system uses the database as the single source of truth for determining which model file to load:

-1. The server looks for a row in the `RLModel` table with `version = 'gatekeeper_v1'`.
+1. The server looks for a row in the `RLModel` table with a version that starts with `gatekeeper_primary`.
 2. It loads the model file specified in the `path` column of that row.
-3. To promote a new model, we simply update which row has the `version = 'gatekeeper_v1'` identifier.
+3. To promote a new model, we simply update which row has the `gatekeeper_primary` prefix.

 ## Model States

-Models can have different version identifiers:
+Models follow a consistent naming convention:

-- `gatekeeper_v1`: The active production model that is loaded on server startup.
+- `gatekeeper_primary{ID}`: The active production model that is loaded on server startup.
-- `gatekeeper_YYYYMMDD`: Timestamped model versions (not active).
+- `gatekeeper_{ID}`: Normal models that are not active.
-- `gatekeeper_old_TIMESTAMP`: Previously active models that have been demoted.
+- Each model has a numeric ID that is included in its version name for easy reference.

 ## Promotion Methods